-Management of health and fitness majors must achieve a grade of "C" (2.00) or higher in all major courses.
+Community health education majors and management of health and fitness majors must achieve a grade of "C" (2.00) or higher in all major courses.
 In addition, students are expected to follow a lifestyle commensurate with their professional aspirations.
-Sports science majors must achieve a grade of "C" (2.00) or better in all major courses.
+Sports science majors must achieve a grade of "C" (2.00) or higher in all major courses.